testsecurityuser123/securitytest/user/pages/06.connection/_connection-desktop-slider/project-desktop-slider.md

 date: '04-09-2016 00:00'
 ---

-The final deliverable for the project was a static, coded version of the design built on Foundation, a front-end website framework.
+The final deliverable for the project was a static, coded version of the design built on Foundation, a front-end website frontwork.
 To help streamline the process I employed the use of Sass and Bourbon as well.
 Parallax backgrounds and smooth transitions help add a refined feel to the site.